 By Ronald Blair

 Ophthalmic practices today are under increasing pressure to get costs under control and to develop ancillary income streams.
-With this in mind, the question we most often get asked is whether or not it is “too late” to develop an ASC for an ophthalmic practice.
+With this in mind, the question we most often get asked is whether or not it is “too late” to build an ASC for an ophthalmic practice.
 Since most of the “high volume” practices already enjoy the benefits of their own ASC, this question pertains to the mid volume practice that is unsure if an ASC would work for them.

 There are many market forces at work today which are placing enormous pressure on these mid volume practices.
 One of the most significant factors is the pressure these practices are experiencing from hospitals.
 Many hospitals are eliminating block time and in some cases asking their ophthalmologists to move their cases out of the hospital.
 These hospitals are finding that the reimbursements for ophthalmic procedures are just not compensatory when compared to procedures performed by other specialties.